BLAHODATNE, Ukraine (AP) — Pro-Russia insurgents have carried out their deadliest raid yet on Ukrainian troops.

-Witnesses, including a medical worker, said more than 30 Ukrainian troops were wounded, with some in grave condition.
+They attacked a military checkpoint about 20 miles south of Donetsk today, killing 16 soldiers.
+A rebel commander says one of his fighters also died in the raid, while witnesses say more than 30 Ukrainian troops were wounded, with some in grave condition.
 Fighting also raged in at least two other villages.

-While the fighting raged, Russia's Defense Ministry said its forces were leaving the regions near Ukraine as part of a military pullout ordered by President Vladimir Putin.
-It said four trainloads of weapons and 15 Il-76 heavy-lift transport planes had already left the Belgorod, Bryansk and Rostov regions.
+Meanwhile, Russia’s defense ministry says its forces are leaving regions near Ukraine as part of a massive military pullout that was ordered by President Vladimir Putin.
+It says four trainloads of weapons and 15 heavy-lift transport planes have already left.

 NATO’s supreme commander in Europe says some Russian military movements have been detected, but it’s too soon to assess their size or importance.
 He says a very large and capable Russian force still remains close to Ukraine.

 180-a-05-(Colonel Steve Warren, Pentagon spokesman, with reporters)-“it all means”-Colonel Steve Warren, a Pentagon spokesman, says the U.S. has detected some movement of Russian troops away from the Ukraine border. ((longer version of cut in wrap)) (22 May 2014)

 138-c-09-(Vladimir Isachenkov (ee-sah-CHEHN’-kawf), AP correspondent)-“30 soldiers wounded”-AP correspondent Vladimir Isachenkov reports local people told the AP that the Ukrainian checkpoint had been attacked by heavily armed insurgents.
 (22 May 2014)